 However, as much as you would like it, you can’t be on the course all day every day.
-Especially in the winter, you can feel that you are slipping backwards and forgetting everything you have learned and all those new skills you have developed, this is when you need some great golf putting drills at home.
+Especially in the winter, you can feel that you are slipping backward and forgetting everything you have learned and all those new skills you have developed.
+This is when you need some great golf putting drills at home.

 What you need before you start

 There is no specialized equipment required here, just bits and bobs you will find around the house.

 - Some tape (gaffer tape, masking tape)